 The National Socialist regime constructed one of the most massive forced labor systems in history.
 Approximately 26 million people were forced to work in the German Reich and in the occupied territories.
-For a long time, they were among the ,forgotten’ victims of National Socialism – until the debate about compensation in the early 2000s brought their story into the public arena.
+For a long time, they were among the ,forgotten’ victims of National Socialism – until the debate about compensation at the end of the 1990s brought their story into the public arena.

 Forced labor was visible everywhere during World War II.
-Those affected had to carry out hard labor under inhumane conditions on construction sites and on farms, in labor and concentration camps, factories, mines as well as private households - in other respects maintain war production for the country that exploited and destroyed them.
+Those affected had to carry out hard labor under inhumane conditions on construction sites, in factories and mines, in the industry, in labor and concentration camps - and thus maintained war production for the very country that exploited and destroyed them.

-The effects of NS forced labor are still visible to this day: In the (family) biographies of former forced laborers in the various European cultures of remembrance and not least at the intergovernmental level.
+The effects of NS forced labor are still present today: In the (family) biographies of former forced laborers in the various European cultures of remembrance and not least at the intergovernmental level.

 The digital interview archive "Forced Labor 1939-1945" defines forced labor under National Socialism as "the deportation and exploitation of over 13 million foreign concentration camp prisoners, prisoners of war, and 'civilian' laborers in Germany.
 Forced labor also took place in ghettos, work education camps and other camps throughout occupied Europe, affecting a total of about 26 million people.
-German Jews as well as German prisoners also carried out forced labor.
 In addition, in many occupied countries, there was a general compulsion for the civilian population to work.
-A distinction must be drawn between this and the work duties for the German population (Reich Labor Service, compulsory service, Landjahr (one-year labor service as an agricultural work assistant)) that took place under completely different conditions."
+A distinction must be drawn between this and the work duties for the German population (Reich Labor Service, compulsory service, Landjahr (one-year labor service as an agricultural work assistant) which had to be carried out under completely different conditions."